fresheneesz/bitcoinThroughputAnalysis/README.md

 Assume UTXO would be used in combination with fraud proofs to eliminate the need for downloading or validating historical parts of the blockchain.
 Erlay would be used to reduce bandwidth consumption to be almost independent from the number of connections.
 Utreexo (or a more advanced accumulator) would be used to store, in-memory, the entire set of information needed to validate transactions as long as those transactions come with inclusion proofs.

 In a situation where a longer but invalid chain is created, light nodes would be alerted by their full-node connections with fraud proofs.

-In a situation where many lightning channels must close, full nodes and miners can go into emergency mode where a higher than normal number of transactions per second can be mined (similarly to Monero's dynamic block size) and full nodes can be alterted that there is high stress on the network temporarily.
-This can help clear transactions in the network so that its far less likely that any lightning channels will close with out-of-date committment contracts.
-Since an event like this is unlikely to happen frequently, it should be acceptable to use more resources to protect the system in a situation where that's needed.
+An emergency mode could protect second layers of the network from system-wide DOS attacks (or unintentional effective DOS).

 Here's a summary of how all these advancements would changes our limits: